etaletai13/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

+Bruh.
+They would have just deleted github.com/upend altogether if they gave two shits what a readme says about being paranoid as crap.

 > ## BREAKING NEWS: Microsoft GitHub [just censored this project](https://twitter.com/UpEnd_org/status/1004292351643275264) from its Trending page

 We were the #1 project and the #4 "developer" before they deleted us.
 [Maybe it was too embarrassing?](https://twitter.com/UpEnd_org/status/1004308027078578176)